huyouare/Vehicle-Detection/README.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Reducing the color channel to use only L in HLS, and using a smaller bounds for X and Y in sliding windows helped to optimize performance.
 I also chose a larger size of HOG pixels per cell, and decided to only use one size of sliding window.

+As described below, the positions of positive detections are recorded.
+These are used to create a heatmap based on the occurrence by pixel.
+Then, resulting boxes are drawn according to a threshold value of overlapping detections.
+In this case, 3 was used as the final threshold value.
+This value was obtained through experimentation after achieving dense detections from the sliding window search.

-From the example results, the pipeline seems to work great.
+From the example results, the pipeline seems to work quite well.

 ![alt text][image4]
 ---